KishanBapodra/3D-Modelling-Animation/Animation/README.md

 **Materials:**
 The following are the materials that I had to change or recreate in Unreal Engine.
-1. Both of the emissive materials in the UFO (UFO lights and Cockpit lights) could not render in Unreal Engine as emissive materials, So I recreated them in Unreal Engine.
+1. Both of the ***emissive materials*** in the UFO (UFO lights and Cockpit lights) could not render in Unreal Engine with emissive properties, So I recreated them in Unreal Engine.
-2. For the desert sand texture, I found an image and created a custom material adding image node to the base material.
+2. For the desert sand texture, the *procedural sand texture* used in blender didnt work when exported to Unreal Engine 5, So instead I found an image and created a custom material by adding image node to the base principled BSDF material.
 3. For the Skull model, I couldnt render the texture and decided to use a custom rusted, bone dinosaur like material color.
-4. Removed the glass material from the UFO cockpit and added a simpler base material and red color to it.
+4. The glass material made in blender wasnt working in Unreal Engine 5.
+I Removed the *glass material from the UFO cockpit* and added a simpler base material and red color to it.

 **Light and Environment:**
 - For the main scene I have added a spot light to emulate a sun that is setting.
 As I can use the rotation and scale of that spot light I can more easiy create a day->night shift in the video using the spot light.
 - Added a point light from Unreal Engine assets over Wall-B robot when the cinematic camera is focused on it.
-- Added a point light over UFO as it the scene had changed to a night scene.
+- Added a point light over UFO as the scene had changed to a night scene and the UFO was not very visible, This was done to also show the blur of the background hdri canyon environment.

 ## Animating Objects
 For my scene I have added 3 animations of my models and 3 animations for lights: (Wall-F and Wall-B are the two robots).